CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Net weight(kg)16

-The power rating of the engine indicated in this document is the net output tested on a production engine for the engine model and meas in accordance with SAE J1349 at 3,600 rpm (Net Power) and at 2,5 (Max.
+The power rating of the engine indicated in this document is the net output tested on a production engine for the engine model and measured in accordance with SAE J1349 at 3,600 rpm (Net Power) and at 2,500 rpm (Max.
 Net Torque).
 Mass production engines may vary from this value.
-Actual power output for the engine installed in the final machine will depending on numerous factors, including the operating speed of the engine in application, environmental conditions, maintenance, and other variables.
+Actual power output for the engine installed in the final machine will depend on numerous factors, including the operating speed of the engine in application, environmental conditions, maintenance, and other variables.

 11. Wiring Diagrams